Frequently Asked Questions

 Yes.
-All acupuncture needles used at New Paltz Community Acupuncture are single-use, sterile, disposable, and stainless steel.
+All of the acupuncture needles that I use are single-use, sterile, disposable, and stainless steel.

 How many Acupuncture treatments will I need?

 The effect of acupuncture is cumulative.
 The treatments build on each other and consistency is the key to lasting effect.
 The initial recommended course of treatment for chronic or long-standing conditions is one or two sessions per week for at least 6 weeks.
 Complex conditions may require a longer course of treatment.
 Acute conditions may require fewer visits.
-You and your acupuncturist can discuss your specific situation to determine a treatment plan.
+We will discuss your specific situation to determine a treatment plan.

 Do you accept insurance?